-This feature is great for measuring marketing initiatives that have a temporal nature, like a promotional campaign in Twitter.
+This feature is great for measuring marketing initiatives that have a temporal nature, like a promotional campaign on Twitter.
 You can also use it to gauge the reaction of your audience to an email campaign or a new piece of content published on the blog.
-Moreover, Real-Time reports isn’t just a marketer’s tool––various departments can utilize real-time analytics, from IT to customer service and PR as well as developers looking for in-app data.
+Moreover, Real-Time reports aren’t just a marketer’s tool––various departments can utilize real time analytics, from IT to customer service and PR as well as developers looking for in-app data.

 Let’s get started!

 To see Real-Time reports data, navigate to the Reporting tab and select Real-Time from the left-hand report navigation column.

 (Note: A user qualifies for the Real-Time reports section if he or she has triggered an event or pageview within the past 5 minutes.
 Conversely, in standard reports a session is defined by a 30-minute window.)

 The Overview section gives you the big picture in terms of what’s happening on your website at any given moment.
 You’ll see how many visitors are currently on your website, what pages they are spending time on, the top overall traffic sources, your top social traffic sources and what country your active users reside in.

 The Locations report tells you which countries your active visitors are from––both in list form and on an interactive map.
 You can filter your data by country by clicking on one of the options in the list or on one of the points on the map.

 The Traffic Sources report lets you zero in on what websites your current visitors come from.
 The data is organized by Medium, Source and the number of visitors from each one.

 This is useful if you’ve gotten a couple of major press mentions and you want to quickly gauge which is generating more traffic, or maybe you’re running a promotion on social media and you want to see if it’s working.